-Business Registration Hong Kong
+Business Registration regulations in Hong Kong

 6 minute read

 The Business Registration Ordinance requires every person who carry on a business in Hong Kong, whether it is a sole proprietor, a partnership, a Hong Kong limited company or a non-HK company having business in Hong Kong, to apply for business registration (“BR”) within 1 month from the date of commencement of the business.